Deon-J-Butler/lofi-stroll/README.md

 **Lo-Fi Strolling Studio** is an experimental Three.js creative-coding project for building animated lo-fi walking scenes with swappable characters, scenes, and visual presets.

-The current prototype is a trippy 90s-inspired city road: a curved planet-like street, warped neon buildings, a striped melting sun, music notes, line-boil motion, and glowing footstep lights.
-The first character pass is a custom 90s chibi walker wearing a backward cap, headphones, oversized open jersey, jean shorts, and retro basketball sneakers.
+The current prototype features three fully realized worlds — a trippy 90s city road, a dense jungle trail, and a Megamind-style metropolis avenue — each playable in day or night mode.
+The default character is a custom 90s chibi walker in a black lo-fi hoodie (hood up), full-length jeans, chunky black sneakers, a backward cap, and over-ear headphones, with floating music notes drifting off them.

 This is not the final art direction yet.
-The project is being shaped into a reusable “strolling studio” where future scenes can swap in different characters and worlds without rewriting the render loop.
+The project is being shaped into a reusable "strolling studio" where scenes and characters can be swapped without rewriting the render loop.

 ## Current status

 The project has moved from a single HTML experiment into a **Svelte + TypeScript + Vite + Three.js** app.

-Current focus:

-- Keep the original trippy 90s scenery stable.
-- Build a clean character/scene registry system.
-- Use a custom rigged/procedural 90s chibi as the default walker.
-- Build fully procedural characters (no GLB pipeline) — e.g. the flying hero.
-- Support future character and scenery swaps.
+Three scenes are complete and stable:

+- **Trippy 90s City Road** — curved planet road, warped neon buildings, striped sun, music notes, line-boil animation
+- **Jungle Trail** — dirt path through oversized trees, orange/yellow/red day palette, deep blue/purple night with stars and glowing eyes
+- **MetroCity Avenue** — art-deco towers, Space-Needle saucer, Statue of Liberty, lit windows at night

+Two characters are registered and ready:

+- **90s Retro Kid** — the default lo-fi walker (hoodie, jeans, sneakers, floating music notes)
+- **Flying Hero** — procedural superhero in a forward-leaning flight pose (pink suit, starred cape, speed lines, power aura)

 Long-term direction:

-- 90s lo-fi walking scenes.
+- 90s lo-fi walking scenes
-- Superhero flying scenes.
+- Superhero flying scenes
-- Adventure/cartoon-inspired goof-off scenes.
+- Adventure/cartoon-inspired goof-off scenes
-- Custom stylized characters with reusable movement controllers.
+- Custom stylized characters with reusable movement controllers

 ## Run it